-is a place where we can all be bozos on the learning bus.
-It is also evolving as a league of extraordinary ladies and gentlemen, you who read our articles and participate together with us in creating them.
+TheCameraForum was created several years ago as a place in cyberspace where we can all be bozos together on the Photographic learning bus.
+When I first conceived TheCameraForum.Com®, I intended to see it evolve as a league of extraordinary ladies and gentlemen and as a future repository for you who read our articles and participate with us in creating them.

-Still photography isn’t easy.
-Video filming isn’t easy.
-Learning hybrid storytelling takes a willingness to learn both, and to learn you must plan to make many mistakes along the way.
-Photography is hard enough to learn without distractions from well meaning speculators or worse, deliberate slight-of-hand for hidden marketing purpose.
+Still, photography isn’t easy, and video filming isn’t easy.
+Learning hybrid still photograph and video “clip” storytelling takes a willingness to learn both.
+To learn either craft, video, or still photography, you must plan to make many mistakes along the way.
+Photography is hard enough to understand without distractions from well-meaning speculators, self-proclaimed experts, or, worse, deliberate sleight-of-hand for hidden purposes, marketing or otherwise.

-TheCameraForum.Com is always in what may seem like a continuing state of Public Beta.
-This means things change frequently as features are added and bugs squashed.
+TheCameraForum.Com is always in what may seem like a continuing state of Public Beta, and this means things frequently change as features are added and bugs squashed.
 Please excuse any unusual or tragic behavior in your particular browser.
-We would appreciate hearing anything you have to say, the good, the bad, the ugly, and especially the beautiful.
+We would appreciate hearing anything you say: the good, the bad, the ugly, and the beautiful.
 The world needs to see more of the beautiful.